Isabelle-Moura/culture-power/README.md

 ## 🔷 Postman Exported File:

-Click here to have access to the [Postman's file download](https://github.com/Isabelle-Moura/project-module-3/raw/main/postman-collection.json), to make things easier at the API usage.
+Click [here](https://github.com/Isabelle-Moura/project-module-3/main/postman-collection.json) to have access to the Postman's routes file.

+By going to this file, you'll have to go to the options above and click at the "Download raw file".
+Then, make sure that you import the downloaded file at your client HTTP request app, like Insomnia or Postman.

 ## 🔷 Technologies Used in The Project: